 • Muddler - or something to help tamp down the sawdust.
 You can also use your fist.
 You want to make sure it's really compacted.

-• Flower Pot - I found it helpful to place the smaller end of the ham into some sort of container, such as a flower pot, to support the ham while stuffing it with sawdust.
-For the biggest ham, I have a small wastebasket next to my sewing machine that has an oblong opening – it worked well.
+• Flower Pot - I found it helpful to place the smaller end of the ham into some sort of container such as a flower pot to support the ham while stuffing it with sawdust.
+For the biggest ham I have a small wastebasket next to my sewing machine that has an oblong opening – it worked well.

 Fabric Measurements Details: